threefoldfoundation/info_sdk/src/1_architecture/architecture_3node.md

 The low-level provider for digital capabilities is hardware.
 Hardware provides components that enable software to create, process, transmit and store data.
 Nodes run an operating system to expose all embedded components in such a way that applications can use these components.
 Operating systems come in many different types, kinds, sizes and purposes.
 None of the existing operating systems have the characteristics of what the TF Grid needs:
 - **autonomy**.
 TF Grid needs to create compute, storage and networking capacity everywhere.
 We cannot rely on remote (or local) maintenance of the operating system by owners  or operating system administrators
 - **simplicity**.
-The be everywhere, for anyone, good for the planet it has to be simple.
+To be everywhere, for anyone, good for the planet it has to be simple.
 Simplicity will get you the maximum return out
-- **stateless** In a grid (peer2peer) setup the sum of the components is providing a stable basis for single elements to fail and not bring down the whole system.
+- **stateless**.
+In a grid (peer2peer) setup the sum of the components is providing a stable basis for single elements to fail and not bring down the whole system.
 Therefore the single elements have to be stateless and state needs to be stored in the grid.

-With nothing good enough to do this jon ThreeFold invented an efficient, simple stateless operating system called [Zero-OS](https://github.com/threefoldtech/zos)
+With nothing good enough to do this job, ThreeFold invented an efficient, simple stateless operating system called [Zero-OS](https://github.com/threefoldtech/zos)

 ![](3node_nice.png)